Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 })
 ```

-## Assigning the Checked Gate its asset.
+## Assigning the Checked Gate its asset

 - :mouse pointer: Click on the grey box and select the **checkered gate** from the my Assets section.